-Our paternal great-great grandfather, Joseph Stewart, was born in Crossnacreevy townland in the Moneyreagh area of north County Down in 1839, the son of Joseph and Agnes Stewart of Co.
+Our paternal great-great grandfather, Joseph Stewart, was born in Crossnacreevy townland in the Moneyreagh area of north County Down in 1839, the son of Joseph and either Ann or Agnes Stewart of Co.
 Down.

 Their local church was the Unitarian Moneyreagh Non-Subscribing Presbyterian Church but the baptismal records for Moneyreagh are sadly extremely sparse.
 Granshaw Parish Church is also nearby, but there are no relevant Stewart entries there either.

 The younger Joseph Stewart had three known brothers, Robert who married Joseph's sister-in-law, Jane Madine, William A. Stewart who married Margaret Burke, and John Stewart of Crossnacreevy.
 A sister, Mary Stewart, married Hugh Morrow - although both were living in Crossnacreevy, Moneyreagh, at the time of their marriage, they chose instead to marry in Belfast City.
 Robert Stewart and Jane Madine married in Kilmood Non-Subscribing Presbyterian Church, just south of the Moneyreagh area, while William A. Stewart and Margaret Burke married in the registry office in Downpatrick.
 Joseph and Elizabeth married in St. Anne's Church of Ireland Church in Belfast city.

 At some stage in the 1850s, Joseph Stewart Junior moved north to live and work in Belfast city.